w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 ### What is "parachain consensus"?

-"Parachain consensus" is special in that it will follow the {{ polkadot: Polkadot :polkadot }}
+"Parachain consensus" is special in that it will follow the relay chain.
-{{ kusama: Kusama :kusama }} relay chain.
 Parachains cannot use other consensus algorithms that provide their own finality.
 Only sovereign chains (that must bridge to the relay chain via a parachain) can control their own consensus.
-Parachains have control over how blocks are authored and by whom. {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} guarantees valid state transitions.
-Executing a block finality outside the context of the relay chain is outside the scope of trust that {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} provides.
+Parachains have control over how blocks are authored and by whom.
+The relay chain guarantees valid state transitions.
+Executing a block finality outside the context of the relay chain is outside the scope of trust that the relay chain provides.

 ### How about parachains that are not Substrate-based?